penguinmenac3/starttf/README.md

 ### More details

-More details can be found in the tf_examples or tf_models.
+More details can be found in starttf/examples or starttf/models.
 Mnist is a simple example for starters.